Identifying the signs of a fading employee recognition program and taking timely corrective action can help it deliver the right benefits.

 They should interact one-on-one with such employees to better understand the reasons for their disappointment.

-If more employees take leave for frivolous reasons, management should consider this an indication of a fading program.
+If more employees take leave for frivolous reasons, management should consider it an indication that the program is fading.

 Employees skipping office frequently may be because they do not care much about the organization’s success.